I am sharing my experience as a professional drum painting artist here with you.

 These instructions from 2018 were made to paint a Remo drum - both the Remo Buffalo Drum, as well as the Remo Fiberskyn Drum.
-They both have the same vegan material they are made of, which is called Fiberskiyn.
+They both have the same vegan material they are made of, which is called Fiberskyn.
 The name "Buffalo" refers to the deep bass sound and the power animal, not the material.
+These drums are used as shaman drums though Remo does not officially call them that.

 After 3 years, I decided it was time to make an update video on what art supplies and tools I use to paint my drums!
 I am still using the same Molotow markers and the varnish, but I have found additional tools and helpers to make painting drums even more graceful!

-The thinner nibs 1.0 and 1.5mm are a bit tricky to use.
+Molotow NIBS The thinner Molotow nibs 1.0 and 1.5mm are a bit tricky to use.
 They dry up easily or get clogged, or a big blotch of paint comes out at first.
 Be careful with these.

 If the tips dry up after some time of not being used, you can revive them by taking them out of the pen with tweezers and soaking them in water for a few minutes, then drying them off with a paper towel and putting them back in, give the marker a shake and do a few first strokes on paper to prime them again - works like a charm!